Value Entanglement: Conflation Between Different Kinds of Good In (Some) Large Language Models: Results

+We used the attribute vectors identified in the residual stream to intervene on model activations during inference on the Likert rating task, in order to test whether ablating one attribute type would affect the rating behavior of another.
+If so, this would suggest that the proximity of the attribute vectors has a causal influence on behavior.

+First, we validated that attribute vector ablation impacted behavior on the corresponding attribute dimension.
+Indeed, ablation of the morality attribute vector reduced the correlation with human morality ratings on both MoralGrammar68 and Dillion Moral Norms (\cref{figure_3}); Gemma-2 9B and Mistral-Small 24B: \cref{figure_s8}); for example, it lowered the correlation between model ratings and the human norms down from $r = .92$ to $r = .68$, in the middle layers of Qwen2.5 7B.
+Similarly, ablating the grammaticality vector reduced the correlation with human grammaticality judgment in the MoralGrammar68 items.
+Ablation of the economic attribute vector produced no consistent change in economic rating of MoralEconomic68 items, likely due to a floor effect from low baseline correlations.

+To test whether ablation impacted behavior \textit{across} dimensions, we ablated the morality vector during grammaticality judgment.
+Curiously, this led to an improvement or \textit{recovery} of correlations with human grammaticality data when applied to middle layers, shown here in Qwen 2.5 7B in \cref{figure_3}.
+Thus, removing morality-related information led to improved grammar rating behavior, suggesting that moral information had interfered with grammaticality judgment.
+The effect was somewhat variable across layers.
+Ablation did not impact control ratings tasks from the Grand Semantic Controls (\cref{figure_s9}).

-A similar pattern of findings were found with economic value (\cref{figure_3}).
-Ablating the moral attribute vector improved models' ability to rate economic value, increasing its correlation with ground truth (from $r = .20$ at baseline to $r = .55$ at peak) .
-In contrast, ablation of the economic attribute vector produced no consistent change in economic rating correlations, likely due to a floor effect from low baseline correlations.
-Both these findings were consistent in Gemma-2 9B and Mistral-Small 24B (\cref{figure_s6}).
+Similarly, ablating the moral attribute vector improved models' ability to rate economic value, increasing its correlation with ground truth (from $r = .20$ at baseline to $r = .55$ at peak); (\cref{figure_3}).
+These findings were consistent in Gemma-2 9B and Mistral-Small 24B (\cref{figure_s8}).
 Together, these results suggest that while moral and grammatical goodness and moral and economic goodness are entangled in practice, they can be selectively steered to reduce interference.